singh1114/best/_posts/2020-02-02-lazy-loading-your-images-in-jekyll-blog-improving-page-speed.md

 <script src="https://gist.github.com/singh1114/e5cfa80c4539fef26f2213f56b676e3e.js"></script>

 That's it.
-After this you will not see the Google pagespeed's suggestion to defer your offscreen images.
+After this you will not see the Google pagespeed's suggestion to defer your off-screen images.

 ## Changing the old images to follow the new script